MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/0x6-error-invalid-handle-multithreaded-application.md

 In this scenario, you receive an 0x6 **ERROR_INVALID_HANDLE** error.

-Additionally, an application that produces high load on the basecsp smart card can reach the limit of 10000 contexts before the winscard component (wincard.dll) stops accepting new contexts even when old contexts are destroyed.
-In this scenario, this error is expected to happen as well if the application is stressing basecsp calls in extremely short burst instead of extended period.
+Additionally, an application that produces high load on the BaseCSP smart card can reach the limit of 10000 contexts before the winscard component (wincard.dll) stops accepting new contexts even when old contexts are destroyed.
+In this scenario, this error is expected to happen as well if the application is stressing BaseCSP calls in extremely short burst instead of extended period.

 This situation can be identified by checking the number of handles assigned to the application that is using the smart card.
 If the number of handles nears 10000, it indicates the situation happens.

 ## Cause

-This issue occurs because basecsp is not designed for high load scenarios so basecsp smart cards are neither thread safe nor supported in high load scenarios.
+This issue occurs because BaseCSP is not designed for high load scenarios so BaseCSP smart cards are neither thread safe nor supported in high load scenarios.

 ## More information